-Exhibit No. 1.1 Form of Underwriting Agreement 2.1 Form of Plan of Conversion 3.1 Form of Certificate of Incorporation of electroCore, Inc. (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.2 Form of Bylaws of electroCore, Inc. (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.3 Second Amended and Restated Limited Liability Company Agreement, dated as of August 18, 2017, by and among ElectroCore, LLC and the members party thereto 3.4 Third Amended and Restated Limited Liability Company Agreement, dated as of November 21, 2017, by and among ElectroCore, LLC and the members party thereto 5.1 Opinion of Dentons US LLP 10.1 Investors' Rights Agreement, dated as of March 28, 2013, by and among ElectroCore, LLC and the investors party thereto 10.2 Amended and Restated Investors' Rights Agreement, dated as of August 18, 2017, by and among Electrocore, LLC and the investors party thereto 10.3† Form of ElectroCore, LLC Unit Forfeiture Agreement 10.4† electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.5† Form of Employee Incentive Stock Option Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.6† Form of Non-qualified Stock Option Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.7† Form of Employee Restricted Stock Award Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.8† Form of Non-Employee Director Stock Unit Award Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.9† Form of Non-Employee Director Non-qualified Stock Option Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.10† Form of Indemnification Agreement between the Registrant and each of its executive officers and directors 10.11† Form of electroCore, Inc. Management Severance Plan (to be effective upon completion of Registrant's conversion from a limited liability company to a corporation) 10.12† Form of electroCore, Inc. Non-Employee Director Compensation Policy (to be effective upon completion of Registrant's conversion from a limited liability company to a corporation) 10.13† Employment Offer Letter, dated as of July 18, 2016, by and between ElectroCore, LLC and Francis R. Amato 10.14† Employment Offer Letter, dated as of July 18, 2016, by and between ElectroCore, LLC and Joseph P. Errico 10.15† Employment Offer Letter, dated as of May 1, 2017, by and between ElectroCore, LLC and Peter S. Staats 10.16† Employment Offer Letter, dated as of July 25, 2016, by and between ElectroCore, LLC and Glenn S. Vraniak 10.17 Office Lease between 150 Allen Road, LLC and Electrocore, LLC

-Exhibit No. 10.18 Form of Common Unit Warrant 10.19 Form of Series A Warrant 10.20 Form of Series B Warrant 10.21 Form of Convertible Bridge Note Warrant 10.22 Form of Advisor Warrant 10.23 Master Services Agreement dated October 17, 2016 between ElectroCore, LLC and Asembia LLC 21.1 List of subsidiaries of Electrocore, LLC 23.1 Consent of Dentons US LLP (included as part of Exhibit 5.1) 23.2 Consent of KPMG LLP, independent registered public accounting firm 24.1 Powers of Attorney (included on signature pages) 99.1 Consent of Michael G. Atieh
+Exhibit No. 1.1 Form of Underwriting Agreement 2.1 Form of Plan of Conversion 3.1 Form of Certificate of Incorporation of electroCore, Inc. (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.2 Form of Bylaws of electroCore, Inc. (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.3 Second Amended and Restated Limited Liability Company Agreement, dated as of August 18, 2017, by and among ElectroCore, LLC and the members party thereto 3.4 Third Amended and Restated Limited Liability Company Agreement, dated as of November 21, 2017, by and among ElectroCore, LLC and the members party thereto 4.1 Specimen Stock Certificate evidencing the shares of common stock 5.1 Opinion of Dentons US LLP 10.1 Investors' Rights Agreement, dated as of March 28, 2013, by and among ElectroCore, LLC and the investors party thereto 10.2 Amended and Restated Investors' Rights Agreement, dated as of August 18, 2017, by and among Electrocore, LLC and the investors party thereto 10.3† Form of ElectroCore, LLC Unit Forfeiture Agreement 10.4† electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.5† Form of Incentive Stock Option Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.6† Form of Restricted Stock Award Agreement for electroCore, Inc. 2018 Omnibus Equity Incentive Plan 10.7† Form of Indemnification Agreement between the Registrant and each of its executive officers and directors 10.8† Employment Offer Letter, dated as of July 18, 2016, by and between ElectroCore, LLC and Francis R. Amato 10.9† Employment Offer Letter, dated as of July 18, 2016, by and between ElectroCore, LLC and Joseph P. Errico 10.10† Employment Offer Letter, dated as of May 1, 2017, by and between ElectroCore, LLC and Peter S. Staats 10.11† Employment Offer Letter, dated as of July 25, 2016, by and between ElectroCore, LLC and Glenn S. Vraniak 10.12 Office Lease between 150 Allen Road, LLC and Electrocore, LLC 10.13 Form of Common Unit Warrant 10.14† Form of Series A Warrant 10.15 Form of Series B Warrant 10.16† Form of Convertible Bridge Note Warrant 10.17† Form of Advisor Warrant 21.1 List of subsidiaries of Electrocore, LLC 23.1 Consent of Dentons US LLP (included as part of Exhibit 5.1) 23.2 Consent of KPMG LLP, independent registered public accounting firm